The Indigenous Knowledge Institute aims to advance research and education in Indigenous knowledge systems.

 Indigenous Research and Education at the University

 The University of Melbourne has a strong foundation in education and research that elevate Indigenous knowledge systems within the academy.
-The Indigenous Knowledge Institute will build on this foundation to foster partnerships and develop our Indigenous research profile across the University and beyond.
+The Indigenous Knowledge Institute is building on this foundation to foster partnerships and develop our Indigenous research profile across the University and beyond.

 Learn more about some of the University’s Indigenous research initiatives and flagship Indigenous programs: